 When determining this, they look for any imperfections on the rubber which could damage your windshield over time.

-Your windshield washer fluid is an equally important visibility aid at all times throughout the year.
+Your windshield washer fluid is an equally important visibility aid throughout the year.
 When you’re driving down the highway and hit a swarm of bugs, you’ll need to get them cleaned off quickly, so you don’t hit anything else.
-I always advise my mechanics to check whether your washer fluid is full and top off when necessary.
+I always advise my technicians to check whether your washer fluid is full and top off when necessary.

-If you’ve recently experienced a few times where your vehicle didn’t start on the first try, then you may need to check the health of your battery.
-Luckily, mechanics make sure to do this for you during an oil change.
+If you’ve recently experienced a few times where your vehicle didn’t start on the first try, you may need to check the health of your battery.
+Luckily, technicians do this for you during an oil change.

 Depending on the findings they discover, you may be able to avoid dealing with a dead battery on the road by looking at the warning signs as early as possible.